On approximations of Feynman path integrals: 2 Definitions and the main theorem

-where $\mu =\mu^{k}$ is as above.
-Then I define a measure-like function $\mu^{*}$ to $P$ (and $P^{*}$) so that it gets its values from $\R^{\o}$ (it is enough to define $\mu^{*}$ for basic open sets only, we will 'Riemann integrate' uniformly continuous functions):
+cf. the discussion just before Remark 3.
+Next I define a measure-like function $\mu^{*}$ to $P$ (and $P^{*}$) so that it gets its values from $\R^{\o}$.
+It will be enough to define $\mu^{*}$ for basic open sets only, we will 'Riemann integrate' uniformly continuous functions.

 So we want to define $\mu^{*}(N^{k}_{x})(r)$, $k$ $\d$-good and $r<\o$.
 If $r>k$, it does not matter how we define this because of the way we defined the topology in $P$ and $\C^{\o}$.
-The natural choice is the following but see Remark 5 below: We write
+The natural choice is the following but see Remark 4 below: We write